jmouche17/network-wizard/README.md

 ## Use Cases

-### 1. Multi-site Fortigate Configuration Deployment
+### 1. Multi-site Network Configuration Deployment

-Managing dozens of Fortigate firewalls across multiple sites with consistent baseline configs is time-consuming and error-prone when done manually.
+Managing dozens of Network equipment across multiple sites with consistent baseline configs is time-consuming and error-prone when done manually.
 Network Wizard lets you define a template config file once and push it to every device in a group with a single click.

 **How it works:**

-1. Add all Fortigate devices to Network Wizard with their API tokens stored encrypted
+1. Add all network devices to Network Wizard with their API tokens stored encrypted
-2. Create a template file (`fortigate_vlan_config.txt`) in the Files tab with placeholders:
+2. Create a template file (`vlan_config.txt`) in the Files tab with placeholders:

 ```
 config system interface